 4. Use Olive Oil in Place of Other Fats

-One study shows that a compound in olive oil, called oleocanthal, helps prevent inflammation.
-It works in much the same way that NSAIDs do.
+One study shows that a compound in olive oil, called oleocanthal, has the same anti-inflammatory effects as ibuprofen.
 Olive oils with the strongest flavor have the highest amount.

 To add olive oil to your diet without extra calories, use it in place of other fats, such as butter.